neverRare/butter/doc/language/function.md

 ## Parameters

 The parameter have the same syntax as struct unpacking, except it cannot have rest syntax.
+It is placed before the `=>`.

 It can have simpler syntax, if theres only at most one parameter, you can omit the parentheses.

 ```butter
 report_favorite = (name, favorite) => {